 Hello, I'm Sean and I'm a programmer in the UK.
 I've cobbled together this page to let people know how to contact me and learn a little more about me.

 The best way by far to get in touch is to use a kind of instant messaging system called IRC.
-I'm in the #sbp channel on the irc.freenode.net server.
+I'm in the #sbp channel on the irc.libera.chat server.
 You can use a web interface, or download a native IRC client for your platform.
 IRC was invented by a Finnish guy in the 1980s, so you know it's bound to be great.

 Alternatively you could email me, at sean at the domain miscoranda.com.
 Unfortunately I'm deluged with email so I rarely spot the many wonderful and interesting things that people email me, and IRC is a much better option.
 Although cryptography apps aren't very user friendly, even my own, you could also use something like Tox to chat with me privately.

 My main research interest as of writing this page is open computing based on language oriented environments.
 We're talking systems like Genera, STEPS, InterimOS, and to some extent Oberon, TempleOS, and EmacsOS.
 For the programming language I'd like to design something very radical, instead of being stuck with languages like the C, Python, and Shell that I normally use.
 Maybe we should all just use FORTH.

 Ideally I think that programs should be formally verified, but current tools such as Coq, Idris, and Z3 don't give programmers what they need to do this verification easily.
 Data should be persistent, safe, and undoable.
 At the hardware level I'm really enthusiastic about RISC-V chips and the possibilities they should bring for more pervasive open computing.